smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ### **Query Logs**

-All queries executed in Query Manager are logged and can be viewed in the "Query Logs" section.
+All queries executed in Query Manager are logged and can be viewed in the Query Logs section.
 They are listed in descending order of creation time.
 The logs show the executed query statement and whether the execution was successful.

 [![IMAGE](../../../img/getting_started/paas/workspace/qm_img_16.png){: style="max-height:none"}](../../../img/getting_started/paas/workspace/qm_img_16.png)

 #### Query Search Functionality

-You can enter a keyword to search for query logs that were executed with similar query syntax.
+① You can enter a keyword to search for query logs that were executed with similar query syntax.

 #### Detailed Information Pane

 Click on a query log to view its detailed information on the right side.

-① Query Information: Displays the ID, success status, creation time, start execution time, end time, and destination table name of the query.
+② Query Information: Displays the ID, success status, creation time, start execution time, end time, and destination table name of the query.

-② Query Statement: Displays the executed query statement.
+③ Query Statement: Displays the executed query statement.

-③ Error Message: Displays error messages that occurred during query execution.
+④ Error Message: Displays error messages that occurred during query execution.

-④ Open as New Query: Opens the query editor tab with the content of the clicked query.
+⑤ Open as New Query: Opens the query editor tab with the content of the clicked query.